ejoftheweb/Minigmand/README.md

  Usage.

  In Minigma, a public key is called a Lock and a private key is called a Key.
 You lock something with a Lock and you need a corresponding Key to unlock it.
 But they are all OpenPGP-compatible keys so you can use them in other OpenPGP applications (such as GPG).
+The idea behind Minigma is to have a really simple and logical API with the minimum learning curve so that you can use open crypto in other apps easily.
+YMMV of course!

  to create a key-pair(a lockset): LockSmith.createLockSet(File keyDirectory, //where the generated secret Key is to be stored
                                                LockStore lockStore, //where the public Lock will be stored